Power-law Kinetics and Determinant Criteria for the Preclusion of Multistationarity in Networks of Interacting Species: Abstract

 \section{Abstract}

-We present a unified framework for the preclusion of non-degenerate multiple steady states in a network of interacting species.
-An interaction network is modeled as a system of ordinary differential equations in which the form of the species formation rate function is restricted by the reactions of the network and how the species influence each reaction.
-We characterize sets of interaction networks for which any choice of associated species formation rate function is injective within each stoichiometric class and thus cannot exhibit multistationarity.
-Our criteria rely on the determinant of the Jacobian of the species formation rate function for so-called power-law kinetics.
+We present determinant criteria for the preclusion of non-degenerate multiple steady states in networks of interacting species.
+A network is modeled as a system of ordinary differential equations in which the form of the species formation rate function is restricted by the reactions of the network and how the species influence each reaction.
+We characterize families of so-called power-law kinetics for which the associated species formation rate function is injective within each stoichiometric class and thus the network cannot exhibit multistationarity.
+The criterion for power-law kinetics is derived from the determinant of the Jacobian of the species formation rate function.
+Using this characterization we further derive similar determinant criteria applicable to general sets of kinetics.
 The criteria are conceptually simple, computationally tractable and easily implemented.
-Our approach embraces and extends much previous work on multistationarity, such as work in relation to chemical reaction networks with dynamics defined by mass-action or non-catalytic kinetics, and also work based on graphical analysis of the interaction graph associated to the system.
+Our approach embraces and extends previous work on multistationarity, such as work in relation to chemical reaction networks with dynamics defined by mass-action or non-catalytic kinetics, and also work based on graphical analysis of the interaction graph associated to the system.
 Further, we interpret the criteria in terms of circuits in the so-called DSR-graph.